 IT pros know they need to be prepared for technical interview questions, but sometimes it’s the not-so-technical questions that can thwart your chances of landing the job.

-We spoke with Ryan Kurtz, managing vice president in our San Diego office, and he shared his top three tricky interview questions – and some advice on how to answer them.
+We spoke with Ryan Kurtz, senior regional vice president based in San Francisco, and he shared his top three tricky interview questions – and some advice on how to answer them.

 Tricky interview question #1

 What does your ideal role look like?
 According to Kurtz, this question can immediately derail an interview if the person responds in the wrong way.
 "Many times candidates start describing a role that is totally different than the one they are interviewing for.
 This is a huge red flag for any hiring manager."

 It’s okay to dream a little when this question is posed in an interview, but keep your response realistic so it can apply to the position at hand.
 If your ideal role is leading a team of .NET developers, but you’re currently an individual contributor on a .NET team, go ahead and let the hiring manager know your future goal.
 This kind of information is useful and demonstrates your aspirations.
 However, if your ideal role has you dropping .NET altogether and traveling the world, keep it to yourself – and reevaluate why you're interested in this role.

 Looking for a new job?
 Check out our current IT job listings.

 Tricky interview question #2